Where to Find All-Day Breakfasts and Brunches Around DC

 Taco Bamba

-Falls Church, Vienna, Fairfax, Springfield locations
+Falls Church, Vienna, Fairfax, Springfield, and Ballston locations

 Looking for a breakfast taco fix—and not necessarily at breakfast?
 Chef Victor Albisu’s taqueria chain serves all-day egg-chorizo tacos alongside other dishes like chilaquiles, huevos rancheros, and fried egg sopes.